jkraybill/workers-and-resources-productivity-mod/README.md

     java -classpath workersandresources.jar com.jk.workersandresources.GameScenario WORKING_DIRECTORY 0.8 0.3 0.15

 The default configuration.
-It makes industries 80%-110% productive for the most part.
+It makes industries 50%-110% productive for the most part.
 Generally only maybe 2-4 industries will be solidly profitable enough to build your start round.
-Significantly more difficult than vanilla, but most scenarios seem to have a clear path to growth.
+Significantly more difficult than vanilla, but most scenarios should have a clear path to growth.

+    java -classpath workersandresources.jar com.jk.workersandresources.GameScenario WORKING_DIRECTORY 1 0.2 0.1

+A slight variation from vanilla.
+Industries will have the same scale as the base game, within about 20% of normal productivity.
+Coal, oil, livestock, and clothing will still be nerfed.

     java -classpath workersandresources.jar com.jk.workersandresources.GameScenario WORKING_DIRECTORY 0.5 0.3 0.1

-Extremely difficult, industries are scaled to an average of 50% productivity, most buildings ranging from 20%-80% productivity.
+Insanely difficult, industries are scaled to an average of 50% productivity, most buildings ranging from 20%-80% productivity.
 Many industries will be unprofitable or have extremely low productivity.
 If you do find a way to get to profitability, it will likely be a very long slog to building a great nation!

     java -classpath workersandresources.jar com.jk.workersandresources.GameScenario WORKING_DIRECTORY 1.5 0.5 0.25